building in Thailand

 Recruitment Agencies

 If you’re working in certain industries, getting in touch with one of the several agencies in Thailand might help.
+One of the best reasons to do this is having your background matched with the right employers by recruiters.

 This may be useful for expats.
 Recruiters can decide if a company would consider you with no Thai language skills.